 You'll also be able to find articles and guides on the 'Help' section of its website with the ability to search your query or click through its four hubs 'Get started', 'General info', 'Billing and account', or 'Troubleshoot issues'.
 While the former prove fairly straightforward, clicking through 'Troubleshoot issues' conveys some largely unhelpful and vague issues with little explanation or depth.

 In terms of its support system, then, Atlas could definitely brush up a few more helpful resources.
 The introduction of a 24/7 live chat feature would also be good, though when we sent an email we did receive a response two hours and 15 minutes later, which isn't terrible.

 Atlas VPN: Final verdict

 It's safe to say Atlas VPN does have potential, especially now it has come under Nord Security ownership.
-Already proving to be a potential powerhouse in terms of performance and, for the most part, streaming unblocking, it really needs to focus on ironing out its desktop app issues and get a privacy audit or two under its belt to join the big players.
+Already proving to be a potential powerhouse in terms of performance and streaming unblocking, it really needs to focus on ironing out its desktop app issues and get a proper privacy audit or two under its belt to join the big players.